Even some of the most seasoned apartment investors have never heard of bonus depreciation. Why would they?

 What’s unique about real estate is that despite its history of appreciation, the IRS still allows investors to claim depreciation.
 And historically speaking, they allow owners of resident-occupied real estate to depreciate their property over 27.5 years.

-That’s straight-line depreciation and it’s a great benefit.
+That’s straight-line depreciation, and it’s a great benefit.

 Cost Segregation Benefits